-A simple assessment as defined by the bc ministry of environment is an assessment performed under the riparian areas regulation according to the simple assessment protocols.
-The assessment procols provide a defined and simple method for a qualified environmental professional, or QEP, to determine what riparian setback should be around a watercourse.
+A Riparian Area Report (RAR), is a simple assessment as defined by the BC ministry of Environment is an assessment performed under the riparian areas regulation according to the simple assessment protocols.
+The assessment protocols provide a defined and simple method for a qualified environmental professional, or QEP, to determine what riparian setback should be around a watercourse.

 Although there are exceptions, the rule of thumb is no works shall be performed within the riparian setback to preserve the integrity of the stream.